 “Now in his late teens, Dominador CS showed we were on the right track to produce a horse with the most sensitive, funny and willing nature, whose confirmation made him a natural dancer.
 He is in the home of another devotee of Classical Equitation, sold soon after he was broken in as a five year old.
 Not long after he arrived in his new home, his owner wrote to asking if I had taught him piaffe?
 It would seem that he did it under saddle, naturally, without any training.

-“The Warlander was created out of love and respect for both the pure Iberian Saddlehorse (Pura Raza Espanola PRE or Pure Spanish horse) and the pure Friesian, to retain the best characteristics both of these rare breeds offer, and It goes without saying that a Warlander can only be as good as the foundation it is bred from, says Karen-Maree’
+“The Warlander was created out of love and respect for both the pure Iberian horse breeds and the purebred Friesian - to retain the best characteristics in one package.
+It goes without saying that a Warlander can only be as good as the foundation it is bred from, says Karen-Maree’

-A quality Iberian Saddlehorse is a light moving riding horse, highly flexible and well articulated through the hocks with a well muscled croup.
+A quality Iberian horse is a light moving riding horse, highly flexible and well-articulated through the hocks with a well-muscled croup.
 It is a harmonious breed with a willing, ‘brave’ nature.
 Their biggest physical trait is their ability to collect and transfer their centre of gravity to their hind end.

 Willingness and trainability is a foregone conclusion in both breeds.
-Anyone who has worked with them will tell you that whilst there can be good and bad examples of both breeds in type, their 'people orientated' kind, willing and placid natures are what set them apart.
+Anyone who has worked with them will tell you that whilst there can be good and bad examples of both breeds, their 'people orientated' kind, willing and placid natures are what set them apart.

 “There is no such thing as a perfect horse, in any breed; most breeds have their weaknesses and genetic problems.
-This is why the CSS developed a specific breed standard within our own breeding program and the first Warlander breed standard to ensure the ‘best’ characteristics that make a Warlander were not lost and no undesirable genetic defects could emerge in the breed.
+This is why the CSS developed the first Warlander breed standard to ensure the ‘best’ characteristics that make a Warlander were not lost and no undesirable genetic defects could emerge in the breed in the future.

-The strict judging criteria of both the Pura Raza Espanola (PRE) and Lusitano (PSL) through their mother studbooks in Spain and Portugal, and KFPS and FPZV for the Friesian, ensures they must qualify for breeding privileges’ and the best pre-potent examples are recognised and awarded on their own achievements and their progeny are judged to ensure they are positively contributing to the breed.
+The strict judging criteria of the Pura Raza Espanola (PRE) and Lusitano (PSL) through their mother studbooks in Spain and Portugal, and KFPS and FPZV for the Friesian, ensures they must qualify for breeding privileges.
 With this solid backbone, plus accessibility to frozen semen of approved horses, the Warlander has the opportunity to utilise the best in the world of both breeds in its foundation.

 There are three types of Friesian, the Classic (Heavy), Baroque (Medium) and the newer Modern (Light) which is being encouraged by the KFPS studbook to make the Friesian more commercially viable to the dressage market.